-Smithwick, a Democrat, was the representative for Florida's 3rd congressional district from 1925 to 1927.
+Smithwick was the representative for Florida’s 3rd congressional district and was a Democrat.
+He served from 1925 to 1927.

 From May 1919 to Mar 1927, Smithwick missed 185 of 994 roll call votes, which is 18.6%.
 This is on par with the median of 15.9% among the lifetime records of representatives serving in Mar 1927.
 The chart below reports missed votes over time.